Gdalik/EarQuiz_website/pages/info.md

 ### Why technical ear training and what the hell is it?

-While standard ear training for musicians involves guessing pitches, intervals, chords, rhythms, transcribing melodies, chord progressions, etc., *technical ear training* covers another dimension and different set of listening skills which are all about *hearing differences in sound*.
+Standard ear training for musicians involves guessing pitches, intervals, chords, rhythms, transcribing melodies, chord progressions, etc., and there are many courses, services and applications for doing this.
+But *technical ear training* covers another dimension and different set of listening skills which are all about *hearing differences in **sound***.

 I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears Audio Ear Training* CD series][1] back in 2007, when I used to be an educator, and I was just getting started after graduating from the university.